BasedLinux/bsd/doc/manual/source/store/derivation/index.md

 Command-line arguments to be passed to the [`builder`](#builder) executable.

 Note that these are the arguments after the first argument.
-The first argument passed to the `builder` will be the value of `builder`, as per the usual convention on Unix.
+The first argument passed to the `builder` will be the value of `builder`, as per the usual convention on Ubsd.
 See [Wikipedia](https://en.wikipedia.org/wiki/Argv) for details.

 #### Environment Variables {#env}